More about Arman

 Here is what Wikipedia says about Arman

-Arman (November 17, 1928 – October 22, 2005) was a French-born American artist.
+Arman (November 17, 1928 – October 22, 2005) was a French and American artist.
 Born Armand Fernandez in Nice, France, Arman was a painter who moved from using objects for the ink or paint traces they leave (cachets, allures d'objet) to using them as the artworks themselves.
 He is best known for his Accumulations and destruction/recomposition of objects.

 Check out the full Wikipedia article about Arman